Probing isovector scalar mesons in the charmless three-body $B$ decays: Conclusion

 Motivated by the discrepancy between the experimental measurements of three-body $B \to a_0(980) \left[ \to \pi\eta \right] K$ decays and the theoretical predictions of two-body $B \to a_0(980)K$ decays, we study the contributions from $a_0$ in the three-body $B \to \left[\pi\eta \right](\left[K{\bar K} \right]) h$ decays in the framework of PQCD approach, where the width effects of the intermediated isovector scalar mesons $a_0$ are demonstrated in detail, this is also the first systematical study of the width effect in $B \to a_0$ decays.
 In the face of controversy for the multipaticle configurations of $a_0(980)$, particularly in the $B$ decays, we consider two scenarios where the first one states that $a_0(980)$ is the lowest-lying $q{\bar q}$ state, and the second one says that the lowest-lying $q{\bar q}$ state is $a_0(1450)$ while $a_0(980)$ is a compact tetraquark state or $K{\bar K}$ bound state.

-Our calculations show that the $a_0(980)$ as the lowest-lying $q{\bar q}$ state can not be ruled out in the $B$ decays within acceptable limits with the current measurements.
-We find an apparent width effect in the relevant quasi-two-body decaying channels which make the extracted branching fractions of corresponding two-body decays under narrow width approximation is much different from the previous two-body calculation with the static $a_0(980)$ assumption.
-To reveal the maultiparticle configurations of $a_0$ mesons, we evaluate the contributions from $a_0(1450)$ to $B \to \pi\eta/K{\bar K} h$ decays in the both two scenarios, and suggest the channels $B^0 \to a_0^\pm(1450) \left[\to K^\pm{\bar K}^0/\pi^\pm \pi^0 \right] \pi^\mp$, whose branching fractions obtained in the first scenario is about three times smaller in magnitude than that obtained in the second scenario, for the further measurements.
-In the second scenario we also consider the contributions from $a_0(1950)$ in the three-body decays and discuss the partial widths ($\Gamma_{a_0(1950) \to K{\bar K}/\pi\eta}$) dependence for the partial branching fractions, this dependence is shown in the linear behaviour and can be examined by the future data.
+We find that the width effect from intermediate $a_0$ states is significant in the relevant quasi-two-body decaying channels, with which we extract the branching fractions of corresponding two-body decays under narrow width approximation, showing a large difference to the previous direct two-body calculation under the static $a_0(980)$ assumption.
+Our calculations show that the $a_0(980)$ as the lowest-lying $q{\bar q}$ state can not be ruled out in $B$ decays within acceptable limits with the current measurements.
+To examine the nature of $a_0$ state in $B$ decays, we suggest several channels for the future experiments.
+The first candidate is the $B \to a_0^- [\to \pi^- \eta] \pi^+$ mode with the largest branching fraction from the calculation under the first scenario, the second ones are the $B^0 \to a_0^\pm(1450) \left[\to K^\pm{\bar K}^0/\pi^\pm \pi^0 \right] \pi^\mp$ modes, whose branching fractions obtained in the first scenario is about three times smaller in magnitude than that obtained in the second scenario, the last, but not the least, is the partial widths ($\Gamma_{a_0(1950) \to K{\bar K}/\pi\eta}$) dependence of the partial branching fractions of $B \to a_0(1950) \left[ K{\bar K}/\pi\eta\right] h$ modes, this dependence is shown in the linear behaviour and could be examined by the future data.
 As a byproduct, we present $a_0$ mesons contributions in the ${\rm CKM}$ suppressed $B_s$ decays, which seems more harder for the near future experiments.